perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 1 - Introduction to Security Policy.md

 ### Non-Compliance
 - Not the same as policy breakdown/compliance paradox
 - Rule by exception
-- Revisit your policies if there are
+- Revisit  policies if there are too many exceptions

+### Soft Comp
+-